 [[alloc] initWithDelegate: self];

 Your app will be notified when the SDK starts monitoring for card readers, when a card reader is connected or removed, when card reader metadata is received, and when a card swipe (or EMV equivalent) is attempted, completed, and failed.
-See the doc description of PPHCardReaderWatcher for details.
+See the Appledoc description of PPHCardReaderWatcher for details.

 Because audio jack readers have batteries in them, be careful about leaving a PPHTransactionManager object open for too long.
 For information see the PPHTransactionManager class.